THE BIRTH STORY

 [5] View Your Birth Story

-Timeline entries are visualized as “circles,” representing the complete journey in one glance.
+Entries are visualized as circles, representing the journey in one glance.

 Creating Across Perspectives